Reun85/WaterRendering/README.md

 ## Building

-The project uses Visual Studio 2022 as a build manager.
+The project uses Visual Studio 2022 as a build tool.
 The required Visual studio features are:
-- Desktop development with C++ (c++20 is used)
+- Desktop development with C++ (for c++20)
-- Game development with C++ (DirectX sdk)
+- Game development with C++ (for DirectX sdk)
-- Windows app development with C++ (Windows SDK)
+- Windows app development with C++ (for Windows SDK and WinRT)

 The project only supports Windows 11.